slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * `oscillator_freq` (Optional, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.

+> [!WARNING]
+**Activation of the driver is delegated to the stepper component to perform.
+Long wires connected to ENN might pick up interference causing the driver to make a "sizzling" noise if floating.**

 ---
 ### The stepper can be controlled in two ways
+> [!CAUTION]
->*Don't configure both stepper components for same physical driver!*
+**Don't configure multiple stepper components for same physical driver!**

 #### Using serial (UART)
 Accuracy is slightly reduced in favor of tight timings and high-frequency stepping pulses.
 Pulse generation is unaffected by ESPHome's handling of other components or main thread execution.
 This means that the host microcontroller (e.g., ESP32) running ESPHome doesn't provide the step generation, but it is handled internally by the driver.
+Highly recommended for use with high microstep interpolation or true silent operation.

 Relevant info can be found in [datasheet] section 1.3.

 ```yaml
 stepper: